cms-opendata-workshop/workshop2023-lesson-introcloud/_episodes/04-basics-argo.md

 ```bash
 argo version
 ```

 ### Port-forward the UI

-Open a port-forward so you can access the UI:
+To open a port-forward so you can access the UI, open a new shell and run:

 ```bash
 kubectl -n argo port-forward deployment/argo-server 2746:2746